geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 This field is used to hold an identifier for annotations using certain evidence codes: ECO:0000305 [IC];
 ECO:0000203, ECO:0000256, and ECO:0000265 [all IEA];ECO:00000316 [IGI]; ECO:0000021 [IPI]; ECO:0000031, ECO:0000250 and ECO:0000255 [all ISS].
 This column can identify another gene product to which the annotated gene product is similar (ECO:0000031, ECO:0000250 and ECO:0000255, ISS) or interacts with (ECO:0000021, IPI).
-The **With [or] From** column may not be used with the evidence codes ECO:0000314 [IDA], ECO:0000304 [TAS], ECO:0000303 [NAS], or
+The **With [or] From** column may not be used with the evidence codes ECO:0000314 [IDA], ECO:0000304 [TAS], ECO:0000303 [NAS], or ECO:0000307 [ND].
-ECO:0000307 [ND].

 Cardinality 0, 1, >1.
 For cardinality >1 use a pipe to separate independent evidence (e.g. FB:FBgn1111111|FB:FBgn2222222); use commas to indicate grouped evidence, e.g. two of three genes in a triply mutant organism.

-Cardinality = 0 is not recommended, but is permitted because cases can be found in literature where no database identifier can be found(e.g. physical interaction or sequence similarity to a protein, but no ID provided).
-Cardinality = 0 is not allowed for ISS annotations (ECO:0000031, ECO:0000250 and ECO:0000255) made after October 1, 2006.
-Annotations where evidence is ECO:0000316 [IGI], ECO:0000021 [IPI], or ECO:0000031, ECO:0000250 or ECO:0000255 [all ISS] and with cardinality = 0 should link to an explanation of why there is no entry in with.
+Cardinality = 0 is not recommended for coded, but is permitted because cases can be found in literature where no database identifier can be found(e.g. physical interaction or sequence similarity to a protein, but no ID provided).
+Cardinality = 0 is not allowed for ISS annotations (ECO:0000031, ECO:0000250 and ECO:0000255).
+Annotations where evidence is ECO:0000316 [IGI], ECO:0000021 [IPI], or ECO:0000031, ECO:0000250 or ECO:0000255 [all ISS] and with cardinality = 1, >1.
 Cardinality may be >1 for any of the evidence codes that use with; for ECO:0000021 [IPI] and ECO:00000316 [IGI], cardinality >1 has a special meaning (see evidence documentation for more information).

 Usage notes:
+For IPI annotations,

+For IC

 Note that a gene ID may be used in the with column for a ECO:0000021 [IPI] annotation, or for an ECO:0000031, ECO:0000250 or ECO:0000255 [all ISS] annotation based on amino acid sequence or protein structure similarity, if the database does not